PBASOFT/Data-Science-Project/README.md

 ### Detecting hype

-Before we process any data we have to be clear on what exactly what we are going to measure to detect "hype".
+Before we process any data it is necessary to be clear on what exactly we will be measuring to detect "hype".

 To identify hype we first have to agree on the definition of hype.
 We therefore looked up the meaning of hype on Cambridge Dictionary and concluded the following meaning of hype: